Sepantapouya/Exportease/README.md

 - Test with real Figma files
 - Update documentation for new features

+## 🔧 Troubleshooting

+### Common Issues & Solutions

+**"No exports available"**
+- Ensure you have local variables or styles created in your Figma file
+- Variables must have values assigned in at least one mode
+- Check that you're not using only remote/library variables

+**"No tokens could be collected"**
+- Variables need actual values, not just empty placeholders
+- Ensure variables are published/set in the current mode
+- Check browser console (F12) for detailed error messages

+**Export button not working**
+- Refresh the plugin (close and reopen)
+- Ensure you've selected a source (Variables or Styles)
+- Check that your Figma file contains the selected content type

+**Files download but are empty**
+- Verify your variable collections have valid modes
+- Check that variables have non-null values assigned
+- Review console logs for specific errors

+### Debug Mode
+Open your browser console (F12) when using the plugin to see detailed logs that help identify issues.

 ## 🐛 Known Limitations

 - **Figma Desktop Required**: Browser version doesn't support plugin development
 - **Complex Gradients**: Some gradient types may export as simplified values
 - **Large Token Sets**: Files with 1000+ tokens may take a few seconds to process
+- **Variable References**: Some complex alias chains may need manual review

 ## 🙏 Acknowledgments